School uniforms in Japan: Early 20th century: Introduction of the Serafuku

 The 1920s saw the introduction of European/American-style naval uniforms, called serafuku in Japanese.
-The idea was taken from scaled-down sailor suits worn by children coming from royal European families, while also drawing inspiration from American female sailor dresses that had been a popular trend amongst the Youths of America in the early 20th Century.
+The idea was taken from scaled-down sailor suits worn by children coming from royal European families, while also drawing inspiration from American female sailor dresses that had been a popular trend amongst the youth of America in the early 20th century.
 It was relatively easy to sew and thus was easily adopted in the country.
 Fukuoka Jo Gakuin University adopted the serafuku in 1921, while evidence suggests Heian Jogakuin University may have adopted the serafuku as early as 1920.

 World War II era

-During World War II, student uniforms became militarised and were altered to accommodate the fact that schoolgirls were being drafted as factory workers to replace men who had gone to the front lines.
-Wearing skirts was deemed impractical and so loose slacks known as Mompe (a traditional Japanese farming outfit) were issued as alternatives.
+During World War II, student uniforms became militarised and were altered to reflect that schoolgirls were being drafted as factory workers to replace men who had gone to the front lines.
+Wearing skirts was deemed impractical, and so loose slacks known as Monpe (a traditional Japanese farming outfit) were issued as alternatives.
 Students were also required to wear large name tags (na-fuda) bearing their name, address, and blood type for emergency identification.
 Additionally, head-protecting cushions (boku-zukin) were distributed to prepare for air raids.

 Mid 20th century

-Following World War II and the Occupation of Japan by the United States, many schools adopted a more Western-patterned Catholic school uniform style.
+Following World War II and the occupation of Japan by the United States, many schools adopted a more Western-patterned Catholic school uniform style.
 Compulsory education was extended to include junior high school, and public schools were required to become coeducational.
 With the establishment of numerous junior high schools nationwide, uniforms for boys and girls were altered.
 While most public junior high schools retained the traditional gakuran for boys and sailor uniforms for girls, some parents and educators felt uncomfortable with these uniforms' military associations.
-Seeking a more “peaceful” image, certain schools adopted uniforms inspired by those from abroad.
-The introduction of the blazer, especially in urban areas, became increasingly popular.
-Additionally, the advent of synthetic fabrics allowed for the production of durable, colourful uniforms at lower costs, fostering greater variety.
+Seeking a more peaceful image, certain schools adopted uniforms inspired by those from abroad.
+The blazer was introduced, especially in urban areas, and became increasingly popular.
+Additionally, with the advent of synthetic fabrics, durable, colourful uniforms could be produced at lower cost, fostering greater variety.

-Many home economics classes in Japan up until the 1950s gave sewing sailor outfits as assignments.
+Many home economics classes in Japan until the 1950s gave sewing sailor outfits as assignments.
 Girls sewed sailor outfits for younger children in their communities.